25 Great Writers Who Battled Drug Addiction and Alcoholism

-Of course, some are more susceptible than others, and writers are notorious for having some sort of addiction.
-Whether it’s alcohol to numb the noise from the world or speed or LSD to “inspire” them, the bohemian yet lonely world of the writer or poet is a minefield.
+Some people are more susceptible to addiction than others, and writers are notorious for having some sort of addiction.
+Whether it’s alcohol to numb the noise of the world or speed or LSD to “inspire” them, the bohemian yet lonely world of the writer or poet is a minefield.

 Robert Louis Stevenson